 5. Don’t be afraid to show your funny side

 People will be naturally attracted by funny ideas and humorous stories.
 So, make sure your tone of voice is cheerful and your stories entertaining.
 Charm your targeted public and you’ll soon see results.
 Of course, humor should be strategically integrated into your copy (in titles, illustrations, sidebars), to underline certain key points.
 But make sure you don’t overdo it.
-There’s a fine line between comic and obnoxious.
+There’s a fine line between comical and obnoxious.

 6. Always repeat the most important messages